galderz/datagrid-patterns/README.md

     $ mvn clean install package -am -pl analytics-server
     $ mvn wildfly:deploy -pl analytics-server

+Then, run the data injector, `delays.java.stream.InjectApp`, to add the data into servers.

-Then, run the data injector and calculate the ratio of delayed trains across the day by executing `delays.java.stream.AnalyticsApp` class.
+With data loaded, calculate the ratio of delayed trains across the day by executing `delays.java.stream.AnalyticsApp` class.

 Once the data injector and the delayed trains ratio has been calculated, start the Jupyter notebook: